Bridge00/bridge00.github.io/index.md

 ## About Me

-I am currently a 3rd year Ph.D. student in Computer Science at the [University of Maryland](https://www.cs.umd.edu/), supervised by [Professor Ming Lin](https://www.cs.umd.edu/~lin/) at the [GAMMA Group](https://gamma.umd.edu/).
-My research interests include **learning-based behavioral cloning**, **invariance in computer vision**, and most recently **differentiable simulation**.
-Currently, I'm working on projects related to differentiable traffic simulation and leverage driving data collected via virtual reality.
-I am also self-studying reinforcement learning and skills with Unity or Unreal.
+I am currently a 4th year CS Ph.D. student at the [University of Maryland](https://www.cs.umd.edu/), supervised by [Professor Ming Lin](https://www.cs.umd.edu/~lin/) at the [GAMMA Group](https://gamma.umd.edu/).
+My north star in research is safer, more transparent, and interpretable autonomous driving.
+I believe that designing deep learning frameworks for driving with interpretable transferable variables will ultimately lead to safer, socially-viable, and impactful policies.
+As you can see, this extends to topics in learning-based computer vision, multi-agent interaction modeling, traffic simulation, and HCI user studies in my projects.

-I will be interning with [Kitware](https://www.kitware.com/) in Summer 2023!
+I am looking for 2023 summer internships!

 <!-- <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong> -->